SRCF/docs/content/guides/society-handovers.md

 If possible, you may consider keeping the old webmaster as an admin on the account.
 We recommend two or more admins to ensure the longevity of the society account in case one or more admins become unreachable.

-If you are using a content mangement system like WordPress, this is also the time to add the new webmaster via the web interface as an administrator of the website.
+If you are using a content management system like WordPress, this is also the time to add the new webmaster via the web interface as an administrator of the website.

 ## Check details